Thought for the Day: Controversial broadcasts

 Thought for the Day has included both traditionalist and more radical voices, and at times those selected to present in the slot have gone beyond providing spiritual instruction into directly criticising government policy and other social issues.

-In 1971, the Methodist minister Colin Morris attacked an immigration bill put forward by the government of Ted Heath, arguing that the bill would have denied entry into Britain for not only Saints David, Andrew and George, but Jesus.
+In 1971, the Methodist minister Colin Morris criticised an immigration bill put forward by the government of Ted Heath, arguing that the bill would have denied entry into Britain for not only Saints David, Andrew and George, but Jesus.
 This led politicians into a public debate about the advisability of the broadcast, and questions were asked in the House of Lords.
 The BBC dropped Morris from the list of contributors for a few months following the debate.

-In 1979, a broadcast by Labour MP Tony Benn was delayed.
-Benn attacked the BBC for delaying the broadcast and told the press that he had been censored.
-It later turns out that the Conservative MP Rhodes Boyson had also been asked to prepare a script for Thought for the Day but was unable to do so.
+In 1979, a broadcast by Labour MP Tony Benn was delayed; Benn criticised the BBC for delaying the broadcast and told the press that he had been censored.
+It later emerged that the Conservative MP Rhodes Boyson had also been asked to prepare a script for Thought for the Day but was unable to do so.
 Fearing an accusation of bias in broadcasting Benn and not Boyson, they delayed Benn's broadcast until after the political conference season.

 During the 1980s, increasing social problems in the inner cities led the Church of England to produce a report, Faith in the City.
 This laid a large portion of the blame for the social issues on the policies of the Conservative government of Margaret Thatcher.
 A number of Anglican bishops appeared on Thought for the Day speaking out against Thatcher's social policies including Tom Butler, Jim Thompson and Richard Harries.
 To protect against accusations of bias in the run-up to the 1987 General Election, David Hatch told producers: "I don't want some lefty bishop on Thought for the Day queering our pitch".

 In 1990, Canon Eric James had planned to use a Thought for the Day slot to defend those protesting the poll tax, and planned to speak in positive tones of "the spiritual value of revolt".
 The segment was set to be broadcast on the first day of the Labour Party conference, but James resigned from the programme and told the Church Times that he had faced censorship.